 My talk builds on this paper that Tyler mentioned, that I published over ten years ago, about why I think a world state is inevitable.
-My original plan was to turn that paper into a book in short order.
-Then I got interested in a totally different project, on this idea of quantum social science.
+My original plan was to turn that paper into a book in short order, but then I got interested in a totally different project, on this idea of a quantum social science.
 And with the years it took to write that book, have two kids, and just life in general, I am only now coming back to the world state idea.
 So this seminar is actually good timing for me.

-However, in retrospect it is a good thing I waited, both because, unlike the situation in 2003, there is now quite a bit of scholarship on the idea of the world state, which I can take advantage of, and because my own thinking on the subject has come some distance from then as well.
-In particular, in my 2003 paper my approach and ambition was purely explanatory.
-I wanted to show for good social science reasons a world state was inevitable, whether we liked it or not.
-I still agree a world state is inevitable but I now think making the case for the desirability of the world state, a moral or a normative question, is essential to the explanatory story.
+However, in retrospect I think it is a good thing that I waited, both because, unlike the situation in 2003, there is now quite a bit of scholarship on the idea of the world state, which I can take advantage of, and because my own thinking on the subject has come some distance from then as well.
+In particular, in my 2003 paper, my approach and ambition was purely explanatory.
+I wanted to show that for good social science reasons a world state was inevitable, whether we liked it or not.
+Now I still agree that a world state is inevitable, but I now think that making the case for the desirability of the world state, a moral or a normative question, is essential to the explanatory story.

-Today, I want to first briefly define what I mean by a world state, then summarize in 10 minutes the explanatory argument I made in 2003 and highlight why I think a normative argument is now crucial, and then in the second half turn to the normative story about why a world state is desirable or even morally necessary.
+So what I propose to do in my talk today, is first briefly define what I mean by a world state, then summarize in about ten minutes the explanatory argument I made back in 2003, in particular highlighting why I think a normative argument is now crucial, and then in the second half of the talk turning to that normative story about why a world state is desirable or even morally necessary.

-Definition: What you think about the world state will depend a lot on what you mean by the term STATE and there are many definitions out there in the literature and they have quite different implications for both the likelihood and desirability of a world state
+Okay, so: definition.
+What you think about a world state will depend a lot on what exactly you mean by the term "state," and there are a lot of definitions of a state out there in the literature, and they have quite different implications for both the likelihood and desirability of a world state.

-My own feeling in scholarly work is that arguments are more interesting if you make things hard for yourself rather than taking easy cases.
-So with that in mind I take what I think is a hard case or hard definition, which combines elements from Max Weber and Carl Schmidt.
+My own feeling in scholarly work is that arguments are more interesting if you make things hard for yourself, rather than taking easy cases.
+So with that in mind, I've chosen what I think is a hard case or a hard definition, which combines elements from Max Weber and Carl Schmitt.

 From Weber I take the idea that the essence of a state, any state, is a monopoly on the legitimate use of organized violence.
-This is a common view of the state, especially in my field of international relations; it also underlies everyday language.
-The reason we say Somalia is a failed state is because it does not currently have a monopoly of force in its territory
+This is a very common view of the state, especially in my own field of international relations, and it also underlies everyday language.
+The reason we say that Somalia is a failed state is because it does not currently have a monopoly of force in its territory.